djordjezikelic/djordjezikelic.github.io/_pages/about.md

 # News

 * <span style="color:grey">July 2024</span>\.
-Visited [Amir Goharshady](https://amir.goharshady.com/) at HKUST and talked about *Neural Controller Synthesis and Verification with Guarantees*.
+Visited [Amir Goharshady](https://amir.goharshady.com/) at HKUST and gave a talk about *Neural Controller Synthesis and Verification with Guarantees*.

 * <span style="color:grey">July 2024</span>\.
-Had a wonderful time attending and meeting students at the [20th International Summer School on Trustworthy Software](https://seisummerschool.github.io/2024/index.html#home), at the East China Normal University in Shanghai, China.
+Had a wonderful time attending and meeting students at the [20th International Summer School on Trustworthy Software](https://seisummerschool.github.io/2024/index.html#home), at ECNU in Shanghai, China.
 At the summer school, together with [Tom Henzinger](https://pub.ista.ac.at/~tah/), we gave a lecture on *Trustworthy AI through Neural Certificates, Runtime Monitoring, and Multi-Agent Reasoning*.

 * <span style="color:grey">June 2024</span>\.
 [Sound and Complete Witnesses for Template-based Verification of LTL Properties on Polynomial Programs](https://arxiv.org/abs/2403.05386) accepted at [FM 2024](https://www.fm24.polimi.it/).

 * <span style="color:grey">May 2024</span>\.
-Visited [Umang Mathur](https://www.comp.nus.edu.sg/~umathur/) at National University of Singapore and talked about *A Learner-verifier Framework for Certifying Neural Controllers in Stochastic Systems*.
+Visited [Umang Mathur](https://www.comp.nus.edu.sg/~umathur/) at National University of Singapore and gave a talk about *A Learner-verifier Framework for Certifying Neural Controllers in Stochastic Systems*.

 * <span style="color:grey">May 2024</span>\.
-Visited [S. Akshay](https://www.cse.iitb.ac.in/~akshayss/) IIT Bombay and talked about *A Learner-verifier Framework for Certifying Neural Controllers in Stochastic Systems*.
+Visited [S. Akshay](https://www.cse.iitb.ac.in/~akshayss/) at IIT Bombay and gave a talk about *A Learner-verifier Framework for Certifying Neural Controllers in Stochastic Systems*.

 * <span style="color:grey">April 2024</span>\.
 [Fully Automated Selfish Mining Analysis in Efficient Proof Systems Blockchains](https://arxiv.org/abs/2405.04420) accepted at [PODC 2024](https://www.podc.org/podc2024/).
 Result of an exciting collaboration with cryptography researchers, in which we used probabilistic model checking to analyze and develop novel selfish mining attacks on efficient proof system blockchains.